Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Alg Final Project/General.md

 The paper i attached above shows an application of a polynomial regression model in the form of the SBM model.
 Our goal will be to explore from an algorithmic sense how polynomial regression models are solved using linear algebra.

-We will go over the history of how things like this are done,
+We will go over the history of how things like this are done, what the state of the art is, and how